When to Downsize Your Home: 10 Signs It’s Time to Sell

 5. You’re the oldest resident in your neighborhood

 In addition to the financial savings of moving to a retirement community comes the social aspect.
-If you stay in your home for a long time, you’re bound to watch neighbors move or pass away, leaving you isolated and maybe lonely – a condition affecting 25% to 60% of older Americans.
+If you stay in your home for a long time, you’re bound to watch neighbors move or pass away, leaving you isolated and maybe lonely — a condition affecting more than half of older Americans.

-“Family neighborhoods tend to stay younger as families keep moving in, so seniors end up isolated by aging in place in that neighborhood,” Swanson observes.
+“Family neighborhoods tend to stay younger as families keep moving in, so seniors end up isolated by aging in place in that neighborhood,” Swanson says.

-“When you downsize into a retirement community, you can actually raise your happiness by meeting more people from your generation,” notes Swanson.
+“When you downsize into a retirement community, you can actually raise your happiness by meeting more people from your generation,” Swanson says.
 “A lot of the adult communities have amenities like tennis courts, billiards rooms, woodworking shops, classes that teach you how to knit, clubs that play cards and board games.”

 Just be advised that communities that provide activities, amenities, and services typically charge more, so be sure to determine what your budget permits.